zkxl/zkxl.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 To ensure distributed system consistency, our goal is __one copy serializability__, which means the distributed DBMS behaves like a serial processor of transactions on a one-copy database.
 Essentially, it is __synchronized replication__, which comes with huge cost.

-Now we talk about __asynchronous replication__: One replica is update immediately and others later.
+Now we talk about __asynchronous replication__: One replica is updated immediately and others later.

 One important concept first - __1-copy serializable(1SR):__
 1. Concurrent transactions don't create circles in SG.